Teatower

 Brewing Instructions

-- Steeping time: 3 to 5 min — don't exceed 5 min to avoid bitterness
+- Steeping time: 3–5 min — don't exceed 5 min to avoid bitterness

-- With a splash of milk?
-Yes — British tradition demands it, but neat is also wonderful.
+- With milk?
+Yes — English tradition calls for it, but delicious plain too.

 Did you know?
 The name "Earl Grey" comes from Charles Grey, 2nd Earl Grey and British Prime Minister from 1830 to 1834.
-According to legend, the recipe was gifted to him by a Chinese mandarin in gratitude for a diplomatic favour.
-The recipe used bergamot oil to mask the chalky taste of the hard water from his Northumberland estate.
+According to legend, the recipe was gifted to him by a Chinese mandarin as thanks for a diplomatic favour.
+The recipe used bergamot oil to mask the chalky taste of the hard water at his Northumberland estate.

 Très bon Earl Grey.
 Je recommande pour le matin.